-The penile prosthesis implantation of the the third stage of Total Phallplasty and the final step in transtion takes three hours of surgery done approximately three months (often longer) after the creation of the neo-urethra in the second stage.
+The penile prosthesis implantation of the the third stage of Total Phalloplasty and the final step in transition takes three hours of surgery done approximately three months (often longer) after the creation of the neo-urethra in the second stage.

 Patients stay 2-3 nights in hospital and about a week in Belgrade.

-Two patients who recently finished their transition by competing the third stage and who had travelled to Serbia together each time, reported:
+Two patients who recently finished their transition by competing the third stage and who had traveled to Serbia together each time, reported: